 It is unfortunate to see that Indian courts have started interfering in Hinduism traditions.
 It is surprising to note that being atheist institutions themselves, our courts including The Supreme Court of India are ruling over Hindu religious matter which is not supported by Indian constitution.
 Restricting anybody’s entry in any temple or places of worship depends upon the customs set by the religion; not by the courts.
-Even our constitution does not permit our courts to interfere into such religious institutions.
+Even our constitution does not permit our courts to interfere with such religious institutions.

-Both cases of Shani Shingnapur temple and the Sabarimala temple are showed as violence of equal rights guaranteed by the constitution which is not so.
+Both cases of Shani Shingnapur temple and the Sabarimala temple are showed as the violence of equal rights guaranteed by the constitution which is not so.

 Let’s look at the Article 14 and 15 of the Indian constitution that guarantees equal rights and no discrimination respectively to understand this better –

 Article 14 (Right to Equality; Equality before Law) of the constitution says –